RatchapongLP/backend-learning/java/java_fundamentals.md

 #### `byte`
 - $8$-bit signed integer
-- The leftmost bit - a.k.a. most significant bit (MSB) - determines whether the number is positive or negative.
+- The leftmost bit (bit #8) - a.k.a. most significant bit (MSB) - determines whether the number is positive or negative.
   If MSB is $0$, the number is positive or zero.
 If MSB is $1$, the number is negative.
 - The rest of $7$ bits makes up the number's absolute value.
 - The maximum value is `Byte.MAX_VALUE` $= 2^{7}-1= 127$